aarsakian/FileSystemForensics/README.md

         collect unallocated area of a volume

   -usnjrnl
-        show usnjrnl information about changes to files and folders.
+        show usnjrnl information about changes to files and folders

   -vcns
         show the vcns of non resident file system attributes